How to Backup SD Card Before Formatting [2021 Updated]

 Format SD Card after Backing UP Data

-After backing up SD card data, you can now apply an SD card formatter to format and reset your SD card to a healthy state again.
-Here, we'll show you the easiest way to format the SD card.
+After backing up your SD card data, you can now apply an SD card formatter to format and reset your SD card to a healthy state again, which will erase all data on the card.

 Format SD card Using File Explorer